Vitolo (footballer, born 1989): Sevilla

 Vitolo joined Sevilla FC on 28 June 2013, after agreeing to a four-year contract.
 He made his debut in La Liga on 18 August by featuring the full 90 minutes in a 1–3 home loss to Atlético Madrid, and scored his first goal in the competition on 10 November, contributing to a 3–1 away victory over RCD Espanyol.

 In his first season in Andalusia, Vitolo played 45 games in all competitions and scored eight times; this included four in 16 matches in the club's victorious run in the UEFA Europa League.
 On 12 March 2015 he scored the fastest-ever goal in the continental competition, finding the net after just 13 seconds to help to a 3–1 away win against fellow Spaniards Villarreal CF; he was surpassed on 15 September 2016 by Jan Sýkora from FC Slovan Liberec, who netted against Qarabağ FK at 10,69.

 With three league goals in March 2015 – half of his total for the season up to then – Vitolo was voted La Liga Player of the Month.
 On 27 May, he assisted Carlos Bacca's winning goal as Sevilla retained their Europa League crown with a 3–2 defeat of FC Dnipro in Warsaw.

 Atlético Madrid

 On 12 July 2017, Vitolo signed for Atlético Madrid on a five-year deal.
 However, due to the club's transfer ban which did not allow it to register any new players, he was sent on loan to Las Palmas until December.

 Vitolo made his competitive debut for Atlético on 3 January 2018, coming on as a 59th-minute substitute for Yannick Carrasco in the 4–0 away win over Lleida Esportiu in the Copa del Rey.
 He scored his first goal in the second leg, a 3–0 victory.

 Deemed surplus to requirements by manager Diego Simeone, Vitolo made only ten appearances in the 2020–21 campaign as the team won their first national championship in seven years.
 On 4 July 2021, he was loaned to Getafe CF.

 In July 2022, still owned by Atlético, Vitolo returned to both the second tier and Las Palmas.
+He announced his retirement on 21 December 2024 aged 35, after two years on the sidelines and three knee surgeries.